Why do I fill out an intake form?

-When you arrive for your intake, we will ask you to fill out a brief intake form.
+When you arrive for your intake, we will ask you to fill out an intake form.
 This form asks background information that is helpful to your counselor.
 No one outside of The Counseling and Psychological Services Center has access to this information without your written permission.

 Counseling is not something that is done to you, nor will your counselor tell you what to do.
 Working with a counselor can be hard work but counseling provides an opportunity for you to learn more about yourself.
 University Counselors can use different forms of therapy, like relaxation or meditation, as well as more traditional forms of counseling.
 Remember, the more you put into your counseling sessions, the more you get out of them.